Global birdsong embeddings enable superior transfer learning for bioacoustic classification: Models and Datasets

-{\bf Dataset Limitations:} Each of the datasets we work with presents different difficulties.
+Each of the datasets we work with presents distinct difficulties.

 First, our methodology does not create an ideal train/test split when multiple examples originate from the same original recording.
-Ideally, different source recordings or entire recording sites would appear entirely as train or test data to reflect model generalization to new conditions.
-We do not have sufficient metadata available for all datasets to perform such a split, and so results may overestimate model generalization.
+Ideally, different source recordings or entire recording sites would appear consistently as train or test data to reflect model generalization to new conditions.
+We do not have sufficient metadata available for all datasets to perform such a split, and so results may overestimate model generalization on the target tasks.
 Instead, we treat each example independently, and create a train/test split over the examples we have.
 We believe this issue affects only the Bats, RFCX, and a subset of the Watkins species.

 Secondly, some recordings contain additional unlabeled vocalizations, which may lead to under-estimation of model quality.
 This is especially the case for the Watkins and RFCX frog datasets.
 (See Table~\ref{table:marine_confusion} for some analysis of the Watkins dataset.)